Lee Sung

 Lee Sung (이승만; born 16 January 1980), also known as Lee Sung-man, is a South Korean professional golfer.

+Career

 Lee played on the Nationwide Tour in the United States in 2001 and 2003.
 After losing his card on that tour in 2003, he was successful at the Asian Tour's qualifying school in January 2004, and he has played mainly in Asia since then.
 He picked up his first tour victory at the 2007 Bangkok Airways Open.
 He represented South Korea at the 2007 Omega Mission Hills World Cup with Lee Seong-ho.

 Lee was born deaf.
 In November 2010 he underwent an operation to his right ear, his hearing is now restored.